-Re-assignment planningIn consultation with the departmentPractical Information about Presentations and Final Presentations• Presentations and Final Presentations take place between April - July, in the larger classrooms, the studios and the conservatoire hall, or at an external venue.
-The date for your (Final) Presentation will be published on Asimut.
+Assessment criteria The (final) presentation is assessed using the Assessment Criteria Master Jazz - Main Subject (Instrumental & Vocal or Composition) that can be found in Appendix 1a & 1b of this Curriculum Handbook.
+Weighting 100% Grading scale Numeric (using halves) Re-assignment description Same as assignment(s) above Re-assignment planning In consultation with the department Practical Information about Presentations and Final Presentations take place in May Presentations and Final - June, in the larger classrooms, the studios and the Presentations conservatoire hall.
+The date for your (Final) Presentation will be published on ASIMUT.
 The date and time cannot be changed and swapping with another student is not allowed.
 However, if you need to postpone your (final) presentation due to serious circumstances, you must inform your Head of Department or coordinator as soon as possible.
-The Presentations and Final Presentations are usually public and announced on the KC website.• Your department will contact you regarding when to submit your programme and other documentation with regards to your (Final) Presentation.
-Re-assignment description Same as assignment(s) above Presentations and Final Presentationsbetween April - July, in the larger classrooms, the studios and the conservatoire hall, or at an external venue.
-The date for your (Final) Presentation will be published on Asimut.
-The date and time cannot be changed and swapping with another student is not allowed.
-However, if you need to postpone your (final) presentation due to serious circumstances, you must inform your Head of Department or coordinator as soon as possible.
-The Presentations and Final Presentations are usually public and announced on the KC website.Your department will contact you regarding when to submit your programme and other documentation with Re-assignment planning In consultation with the department Presentations and Final Presentationsbetween April - July, in the larger classrooms, the studios and the conservatoire hall, or at an external venue.
-The date for your (Final) Presentation will be published on Asimut.
-The date and time cannot be changed and swapping with another student is not allowed.
-However, if you need to postpone your (final) presentation due to serious circumstances, you must inform your Head of Department or coordinator as soon as possible.
-The Presentations and Final Presentations are usually public and announced on the KC website.• Your department will contact you regarding when to submit your programme and other documentation with Final Presentation M2: If you have any requests for instruments, tuning of instruments, equipment, amplifications, lighting, etc. you need to fill out the 'Logistics Form' on the KC Portal.
-This form must be submitted at least three weeks before your (Final) Presentation.
-You are required to submit an Artistic Reflection if your curriculum includes the Master Project.
-M2 Artistic Reflection guidelines: The artistic reflection is a document of approx. 500-1000 words that describes your artistic development over the past two years, and your future artistic visions and dreams.
-The text should also include a reflection on Re-assignment planning Practical Information about Presentations and Final In consultation with the department Presentations and Final Presentations take place between April - July, in the larger classrooms, the studios and the conservatoire hall, or at an external venue.
-The date for your (Final) Presentation will be published on Asimut.
-The date and time cannot be changed and swapping with another student is not allowed.
-However, if you need to postpone your (final) presentation due to serious circumstances, you must inform your Head of Department or coordinator as soon as possible.
 The Presentations and Final Presentations are usually public and announced on the KC website.
 Your department will contact you regarding when to submit your programme and other documentation with regards to your (Final) Presentation.
-Final Presentation M2: If you have any requests for instruments, tuning of instruments, equipment, amplifications, lighting, etc. you need to fill out the 'Logistics Form' on the KC Portal.
-This form must be submitted at least three weeks before your (Final) Presentation.
-You are required to submit an Artistic Reflection if your curriculum includes the Master Project.
-M2 Artistic Reflection guidelines: The artistic reflection is a document of approx. 500-1000 words that describes your artistic development over the past two years, and your future artistic visions and dreams.
-The text should also include a reflection on your Master Project and explain how your research your Master Project and explain how your research component and professional integration activity have influenced your artistic development.
+Togardo do your (mary reconduction) Final Presentation M2: - If you have any requests for instruments, tuning of instruments, equipment, amplifications, lighting, etc. you need to fill out the 'Logistics Form' on the KC Portal.
+This form must be submitted at least three weeks before your (Final) Presentation. - You are required to submit an Artistic Reflection if your curriculum includes the Master Project.
+M2 Artistic Reflection guidelines: The artistic reflection is a document of approx. 500- 1000 words that describes your artistic development over the past two years, and your future artistic visions and dreams.
+The text should also include a reflection on your Master Project and explain how your research component and professional integration activity have influenced your artistic development.
 How did the integration of the three domains take place and how will this impact your future plans?
 If your Final Presentation is strongly connected to or the direct result of your Master Project, this text (which will be read by the Committee of Examiners) will be particularly helpful for all members of the Committee (including external examiners or other main subject teachers).

-• For the overall examination regulations please see the 'Education and Examination Regulations' (EER) in the Study Guide, on koncon.nl, or on the KC Portal.
+Final Presentations are recorded for accreditation and quality assurance purposes.
+You may request a recording of your Final Presentation afterwards, via the EWP.
+For the overall examination regulations please see the 'Education and Examination Regulations' (EER) in the Study Guide, on koncon.nl, or on the KC Portal.